simonwahll/wahllcontent/dart/design_patterns/builder.md

 > Shed roof, height: 1
 ```

-Note that if you need more control over the builder than the director provides you can build you own object directly with a builder.
+Note that if you need more control over the builder than the director provides you can build your own object directly with a builder.

 Congratulation, you just used the builder design pattern.